 Jockstrap (I can’t believe I continue typing that word) are Georgia Ellery and Taylor Skye, London art school students.
 Ellery is also violinist for Black Country, New Road.
 Her wild vocal range drives the arrangements of Jennifer B I Love You.

 Let’s not forget that, at the end of the day, rock and roll should be fun.
 Or it should evoke equally deep emotions of despair, anxiety or elation.
 If you haven’t heard of Jockstrap, allow me to introduce you to Jennifer B. Sprawling decade-defining albums are one thing.
 It’s another to adroitly stitch 1,000 musical ideas inside a taut 40 minute statement, some which continue to reveal themselves on listens 6, 7…12.

 Is it synth pop?
 Post-pop?
 Is that even a word?
 Does it matter?

 EVERYTHING WORKS on Jennifer B.

-Best alternative albums of 2022: Super cool albums not in my Top 20
+Best 2022 alternative albums: Way cool albums not in my Top 20

 Records that were really good but not quite in my top tier, wherein I try to impress you with my broad musical taste.
 I bought and listened to each of these.
 They are good stuff!